arjepsen/FreeBrewie-SOM/Docs/Brewie_SOM_Service_Autostart_2026-06-25.md

 - the `brewie` user has access to `/dev/ttyS1`
 - the `brewie` user has access to `/dev/dri/card0`

-This is enough to test service startup.
+This manual baseline was enough to test service startup.
+Service startup is now proven too.

-## Install tracked service file on the SOM
+## Install or refresh tracked service file on the SOM
 From the development VM, copy the tracked service file to the SOM:

 ```bash